 Identifying the right freight forwarding partner for your business is a crucial decision to get right.
 A reliable and efficient logistics department (both in terms of cost and hitting delivery deadlines) is key to your success.

 In this post, we look at 10 questions to ask a freight forwarder when in the process of recruiting the right partner for your business.
-We hope the below pointers prove to be helpful and you find the best fit global logistics partner for your business.
+We hope the below pointers prove to be helpful.
+Could Pinnacle be your ideal fit, global logistics partner?

 1. Who’s responsible for insuring my goods?